Thank you for your interest in the Stanford Electrical Engineering undergraduate major! We encourage you to explore the EE undergraduate program.

-Our undergraduate program develops students’ skills in performing and designing experimental projects and communicating their findings to the scientific community effectively.
+Our program develops students’ skills in performing and designing experimental projects and communicating their findings to the scientific community effectively.
 It also prepares them for careers in government agencies, the corporate sector, or for future study in graduate or professional schools.
 Our mission for undergraduate students is detailed in the Undergraduate Engineering Handbook (UGHB).

 Admissions at the undergraduate level is handled by the Stanford Undergraduate Admissions office.

 Electrical Engineering is a very broad, flexible major.
 For our undergraduate students, we organize the curriculum through three disciplinary areas: (I) Hardware and Software Systems, (II) Information Systems and Science, (III) Physical Technology and Science, and several multidisciplinary elective areas.
 Throughout the Bachelor of Science program, EE undergraduates will build all kinds of very cool, sophisticated systems.
 You will learn about a range of state-of-the-art electronics and devices, and make smart algorithms and signal processing with a broad range of applications.